If a customer fails to pay an invoice by the due date, you can send a reminder or a debt collection notice.

 In the event of overdue payment from customers, you can charge interest on the claim.
 The law states that interest starts to accrue from the due date if one is stated.
 If no due date is stated, the interest will start to accrue one month after the seller has sent the debtor a written payment demand.

 The interest rate is stipulated every six months with effect from 1 January and 1 July.
-The Ministry of Finance has set the interest on overdue payments for 2015 at 9.25% per year from 1 January to 30 June and 9.0% from 1 July to 31 December 2015.
+The Ministry of Finance has set the interest on overdue payments for 1 July to 31 December 2015 at 9.0% per year, and from 1 January to 30 June 2016 at 8.75%.

 The same rate applies to consumers and businesses unless otherwise agreed.